arturo-shimabukuro/test-page/content/featured/covid19/index.md

   - Power BI
 ---

-Analyse of a dataset of COVID pandemico to analyze which countries have controlled better or worst the pandemic and analyze potential factors that might have affected the results.
+Analysis of a dataset of COVID-19 pandemic to analyze which countries had controlled better or worst the pandemic and analyze potential factors that might have affected the results.